Tell Boulder County: Halt construction of the Rocky Mountain Greenway

 The Rocky Mountain Greenway is a proposed mountain biking trail, intended to encircle Rocky Flats, one of the most contaminated former nuclear weapons sites in the nation.
 Due to the public health risks, we are asking Boulder County Commissioners to halt construction and withdraw from the Rocky Mountain Greenway.

-There has been a major new development in Boulder County's position: on January 30th 2024 Boulder County voted to officially adopt a position that opposes recreation at Rocky Flats!
-Now we need to hold the Boulder County Commissioners true to this commitment.
+Another new development earlier this year: on January 30th 2024 Boulder County voted to officially adopt a position that opposes recreation at Rocky Flats!
+While we applaud the County for this vote, we also hold Boulder County accountable to this commitment.

 Rocky Flats, which borders Boulder, Superior, Westminster, Arvada, Denver, and Golden, was once a nuclear weapons plant that produced 70,000 plutonium pits for nuclear bombs between 1952 and 1989.
 The site was shut down in 1989 after an FBI raid found severe environmental violations.
 To this day, the site remains heavily contaminated.